MoserMichael/dockerdashphp/notes/notes-talk.md

 > cat /etc/*-release

-It tells us that this is the fedora distribution, and the version of fedora  that is running.
+The fedora distribution on this container - that's what we asked for when we started this container.

 Now let's take a quick look at the CLI command used to run the image

 > docker run --rm -ti fedora:latest bash

-- docker run    - tells the docker command line to create a new container instance and to run it.
+- docker run    - tells the docker runtime to create a new container instance and to run it.
 - -t            - tells docker to create a pseudo-terminal, that is required to run a interactive shell.
-- -i            - interactive mode, the container is reading the commands that we are typing on the terminal.
+- -i            - interactive mode, the container is reading the commands that we are typing within the shell.
 - --rm          - docker does not keep any information on this container, when it exits.
 - fedora:latest - fedora is the docker image - a docker image is a archive file, this archive file it is keeping all the files required to run the operating system, in fact it contains the whole file system of that operating system.
-It contains the operating system kernel, the runtime library and the applications that we can use once the operating system is up and running.
+It contains the operating system kernel, the runtime library and the applications that we can use, when the operating system is up and running.
-- fedora:latest - latest is the tag of the image.
+-               - latest is the tag of the image.
 For each docker image there can be multiple versions, the tag value is standing for a particular version.
 Usually there is a latest tag that refers to the latest and greatest version of the docker image. (more on this later)
 - bash          - once the operating system is up then we want to run a bash shell.
+Now this is the main command that is run by this container it has a special status: the container stops running, when the main command stops.

+Also: docker is a client program, it is reading the command line and sending some request to the docker service.
+The docker service will in turn do as requested: create a new container, query the state of this container, etc. etc.

-Now in another console: you can list the docker images that are available on this machine right now:
+Now in another console: you can list the docker images that are available on the host:

 > docker images

 REPOSITORY                          TAG       IMAGE ID       CREATED       SIZE fedora                              latest    5dce7be29f0d   3 weeks ago   273MB

-Remember that each docker image is a big archive file that contains the file system for an operating system.
-The Size column tells you the size of the contained file system.
-Also the name and tag of an image is just an alias for the IMAGE ID - that's a hash number that may change, if the author of the docker image decides to publish a different build for the same image and tag pair.
+Remember that each docker image is a big archive file.
+This archive contains the file system that is available to the operating system of the container.
+The Size column tells you the size of the contained file system. the IMAGE ID - that's a number that identifies this docker image uniquely.
+The name and tag is an alias to this number, note that the image id may change, if the author of the docker image decides to publish a different build for the same image and tag.

-We can also get a list of all known docker containers:
+We can also get a list of all docker containers:

 > docker ps